pietrovc123/upnp_play/README.md

     pip install -r requirements.txt
     python upnp_play.py

+You can use "ctrl + n" and wait a few second to skip the current song, "ctrl + p" to pause and "ctrl + r" to resume.

 Android Box Configuration
 If you are using an Android box, you need to configure and enable media rendering for the apps: